jasonrowsell/CV/README.md

 _Information Technology Operations Support_

 Work Experience:
-- Technical problem resolution for all technology related issues within reporting environment;
+- Technical problem resolution for all technology related issues within reporting environment
-- Collaborate with other team members to solve issues and share knowledge;
+- Collaborate with other team members to solve issues and share knowledge
-- Vendor interactions with SAP and IBM on technical issues and problems requiring vendor support.
+- Vendor interactions with SAP and IBM on technical issues and problems requiring vendor support

 ## Skills